AsePlayer/Multiplayer-Chat-System/README.md

    ![4 Clients Demo](Screenshots/client_and_server.gif)

 4. **Launching Clients**
    You can launch multiple clients to connect to the server (up to 100 clients).
-The client executable is located in the `Executables` folder.
+The client executable is located in the `Builds` folder.

    - On **Windows**: Double-click `Client.exe`.
    - On **Linux** or **Mac**: Run the executable from the terminal.